PCOS Treatment in Singapore: What Your Options Actually Are

 Citations

 - Lua ACY, How CH, King TFJ.
 Managing polycystic ovary syndrome in primary care.
 Singapore Med J. 2018;59(11):567–571.
-(Primary-care diagnosis and first-line management in the Singapore context.)

 - SingHealth.
 Polycystic Ovary Syndrome (PCOS) — patient information (Singapore).